Terwilliger69105/69105.github.io/nimu.md

 ---

+**June 15th, 2020 - 09:35:01**

+Father's men are coming for me.
+The remainder of them.
+They stole my things in the night.
+A "meeting place" was set up to get it back.
+I went.
+I'm stupid.
+They tried to put me in a snare.
+I dodged it.
+A car fell down from a building.
+I shoved one of the men under it.
+He turned into a gory smoothie.
+The others tried to rush me.
+I used the severed arm of their friend as a weapon.
+I forgot about my sword.
+I need to remember my sword.
+It never leaves me.
+It would've got me out with less damage.
+My face is cut open.
+I wonder if those humans could help me.
+I don't have anything to pay them.
+I've seen them help others.
+I'll go rest.
+I want to go see them again.

+---

 **May 10th, 2020 - 02:19:39**

 I want to go see those nice humans again.
 I know they won't understand me.
 That's okay.
 They'll give me food and water in a fair exchange.
 That's all I need.
 I stole lots of valuables and money.
 Forgive me.
 I'll stash the objects to be safe.
 Lots of Father's riches are there.
 I took nothing of Mother's.
 I pocketed the money.
 Hopefully the nice humans can clean off the filthy stains of Father's group and clean the money out.
 They deserve it.
 I should learn some of their language and tell them where I stashed Father's things.
 Maybe someday I'll be able to communicate with them.
 They helped me survive.
 I deserve to pay them back with my life.
 Money isn't enough.
 I think I finally know my purpose.